 Learn more about what an ICO is and how to get involved.

-You will need to decide whether buying into a cryptocurrency at its ICO stage is a good idea.
-Some cryptocurrencies do well after their ICO.
 For example, Ethereum started life as an ICO.
 Each Ether token was initially sold for 0.0005 bitcoin, but has multiplied in value since then.
-Of course, the opposite can happen as well, so you need to be careful.

 How does it work?

 An ICO is when a company sells a new cryptocurrency coin to the public for the first time.
-It’s designed to spread the new currency and to make sure it has plenty of traders.
+It’s designed to spread the new currency widely and make sure it has plenty of investors.

 ICO scams and problems